SpicyRicecaker/notes/games/vagabond.md

 - Tsujikaze Kohei
   - Tenma's younger brother
   - Came from the village of fuwa
+  - Took on the name Shishido Baiken, uses the Chain and Sickle
 - Akemi
   - Thief
 - Oko